TanStack/table/docs/api/features/filters.md

 The ability for a column to be **globally** filtered is determined by the following:

 - The column was defined a valid `accessorKey`/`accessorFn`.
 - If provided, `options.getColumnCanGlobalFilter` returns `true` for the given column.
-If it is not provided, the column is assumed to be globally filterable.
+If it is not provided, the column is assumed to be globally filterable if the value in the first row is a `string` or `number` type.
 - `column.enableColumnFilter` is not set to `false`
 - `options.enableColumnFilters` is not set to `false`
 - `options.enableFilters` is not set to `false`